Nan Love Track: Production

 The muhurat took place on 2 June 2014.
 The film's director, Kathir, returned to direction through this film after taking a hiatus.
 He was previously scripting an unreleased film about Gandhi and accepted this film during a break period he was on.
 Rakshith Gowda, known for his role as Vijay from the television series Amruthavarshini, rechristened himself as Rakku for the film.
 Niveditha "Nidhi" Kushalappa from Mangalore made her debut through this film.
 Shyam Prasanna and Praveen, who previously worked as assistants to A. R. Rahman scored the music for the film.
 Rahman had worked on almost all of Kathir's previous films.
 Omar from London worked as the film's cinematographer.
 Kathir based the film's theme on two people he saw when going to the park everyday, who would go there just to have fun.
 To promote the film, the film cast and crew went to remote locations in northern Karnataka and organized quiz competitions for college students.

 Soundtrack

-The music for the film and soundtracks are composed by newcomer duo Praveen and Shyam Prasanna.
+The music for the film and soundtracks are composed by newcomer trio Shyam-Prasanna-Praveen.
 The album has five soundtracks.